hyperledger/fabric-contract-api-go/tutorials/using-advanced-features.md

 peer chaincode query -n mycc -c '{"Args":["org.hyperledger.fabric:GetMetadata"]}' -C myc
 ```

 Notice in the chaincode that contract functions have a property `tag` which contains a string array with one element `submit`.
-A submit tag is used in the metadata to indicate that the function when called as part of a transaction should be "submitted" rather than "evaluated".
-Submitting a transaction (invoking) means that can be written to the world state, evaluating (querying) runs the function as read only.
+A submit tag is used in the metadata to indicate that the function when called as part of a transaction should be "submitted" rather than "evaluated" by the client.
+Submitting a transaction (invoking) means that data can be written to the world state, evaluating (querying) runs the function as read only.
 The `Read` function of `SimpleContract` is tagged as `submit` however in the code it never writes to the world state.
 This is as all contract functions are tagged as `submit` by default when the contractapi package is used to create chaincode.
 You must therefore explicitly mark which functions are for evaluating rather than submitting.
+It is important to note that metadata merely provides a guide for interaction with the chaincode and its contracts.
+Having a tag of submit or evaluate does not force the client issuing the transaction to use that method.
+A function marked as evaluate can be called via a submit transaction.

 Chaincode created using the contractapi calls the `GetEvaluateTransactions()` function of a contract (should it exist) to retrieve a list of name of functions that are evaluate rather than submit.
 Define a `GetEvaluateTransactions` function on `SimpleContract` and have it return `Read` as the only element of the string array:

 ```
 // GetEvaluateTransactions returns functions of SimpleContract not to be tagged as submit